Balad (political party): 2010s

+In 2010 Balad MK Haneen Zoabi took part in the Gaza flotilla and was on the MV Mavi Marmara when clashes broke out between Israeli soldiers and armed protesters, the day after then gave a speech in the Knesset about the flotilla the next day, another MK attempted to physically stop her but was restrained.

 In the 2013 Knesset elections Balad retained its three seats.

+In 2014, Zoabi gave an interview in which she said that the Hamas militants responsible for the 2014 kidnapping and murder of 3 Israeli teenagers were not terrorists.
+She additionally authored an editorial on a Hamas website calling for Palestinians to “besiege” Israel.
+The Knesset investigated her for incitement and she was suspended from all Knesset activities except voting for 6 months.

 Ahead of the 2015 Knesset election, the electoral threshold was raised from 2% to 3.25%, forcing small parties into alliances.
 While Balad had initially mulled a narrower cooperation with the southern branch of Islamist Islamic Movement in Israel, public pressure amongst its Arab constituency forced the party to give in to a larger alliance.
-In January 2015, Balad signed an agreement with the other three Arab-dominated parties, Hadash, the United Arab List and Ta'al, to form a single Joint List, an ideologically diverse list including communists, socialists, feminists, Islamists, and Palestinian nationalists.
+In January 2015, Balad signed an agreement with the other three Arab-dominated parties, Hadash, Ra'am and Ta'al, to form a single Joint List, an ideologically diverse list including communists, socialists, feminists, Islamists, and Palestinian nationalists.

+In early 2016 3 Balad MK's met with the families of 10 deceased Palestinian militants, some of whom had committed terrorists attacks against Israel, and later stood in a moment of silence for "Palestinian Martyrs".
+The 3 were suspended from all Knesset duties besides voting for 3 or 6 months.
+That same year MK Haneen Zoabi called IDF soldiers "murderers" almost starting a brawl inside the Knesset.

 In March Joint List leader Ayman Odeh explored the possibility of a limited surplus vote-sharing agreement with Meretz.
-After Hadash and the United Arab List had come out in favor of such a left-wing bloc, Balad however vehemently opposed the idea.
+After Hadash and Ra'am had come out in favor of such a left-wing bloc, Balad however vehemently opposed the idea.
 Though even within Balad, the more moderate faction around Jamal Zahalka was said to support an agreement, sided with the fundamentalist faction around party founder Azmi Bishara to ultimately veto any agreement with Meretz.
 Meretz subsequently slammed the List for having chosen nationalism and separatism over Jewish–Arab solidarity.
 With 11% of the vote, the Joint List won 13 seats, becoming the third-largest party in the 20th Knesset.
 Two of the thirteen seats were taken by Balad.
+Basel Ghattas, a Balad MK from 2013-2017 resigned his parliamentary immunity and was charged with smuggling contraband notes and cellphones to Palestinian Prisoners in Israel, he pleaded guilty and served 2 years in prison.